What Blends Well With Patchouli?

 Despite its damp, earthy properties, patchouli still retains a bohemian, hippie-ish vibe, as exemplified in Ambrée perfumes.

-As you may already be aware, there are over 90 different varieties of essential oils, each with their own distinct properties, aromas, and benefits.
+As you may already be aware, there are over 90 different varieties of essential oils, each with its distinct properties, aromas, and benefits.

 The scent of one essential oil can enhance or balance the scent of another, making the blend more complex and interesting.